joao-mc/playground-qk2mcm5q/lessons/lesson6.md

 The `sizeof` operator takes a parameter and returns the size of the parameter in bytes.
-Following example prints the size of an array with 3 element, each is a 32 bit integer:
+Following example prints the size of an array with 3 elements, each is a 32 bit integer:

 ```C
 #define ARRAY_SIZE 3